-The selling stockholders have not within the past three years had any position, office or other material relationship with us or any of our predecessors or affiliates, except that (a) the vice chairman of MacAndrews & Forbes Holdings, Inc., one of the selling stockholders, is Donald A. Drapkin, the chairman of our board of directors, and (b) Matthew A. Drapkin, another of the selling stockholders, is the son of Donald A. Drapkin.
+The selling stockholders have not within the past three years had any position, office or other material relationship with us or any of our predecessors or affiliates.
 Because the selling stockholders may sell all or some portion of the shares of common stock beneficially owned by them, only an estimate (assuming the selling stockholders sell all of the shares offered hereby) can be given as to the number of shares of common stock that will be beneficially owned by the selling stockholders after this offering.
 In addition, the selling stockholders may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time or from time to time since the dates on which they provided the information regarding the shares beneficially owned by them, all or a portion of the shares beneficially owned by them in transactions exempt from the registration requirements of the Securities Act.

-We have filed with the SEC, under the Securities Act of 1933, a registration statement on Form $\dot{\text{S-3}}$ , of which this prospectus forms a part, with respect to the resale of the securities from time to time on the Nasdaq SmallCap Market or in privately-negotiated transactions and have agreed to prepare and file such amendments and supplements to the registration statement as may be necessary to keep the registration statement effective until the earlier of (i) four years from the date of the later of (x) the date of the final issuance of shares underlying warrants registered on this registration statement on Form S-3 or (y) the date on which this registration statement on Form S-3 becomes effective, with respect to shares of common stock issued and shares of common stock underlying warrants issued pursuant to the securities purchase agreement with MacAndrews & Forbes, two years after the last day of the calendar month following the month in which this registration statement on Form S-3 becomes effective with respect to shares of common stock issued and shares of common stock underlying warrants issued pursuant to the asset purchase agreement with Plexus or three years after the last day of the calendar month following the month in which this registration statement on Form S-3 becomes effective with respect to the remaining shares; (ii) the date when the selling stockholders may sell all of the shares of common stock under Rule 144 without volume or other restrictions or limits, with respect to shares other than shares of common stock issued and shares of common stock underlying warrants issued pursuant to the securities purchase agreement with MacAndrews & Forbes or (iii) the date on which the selling stockholders have sold all of the shares of common stock.
+We have filed with the SEC, under the Securities Act of 1933, a registration statement on Form S-3, of which this prospectus forms a part, with respect to the resale of the securities from time to time on the Nasdaq SmallCap Market or in privately-negotiated transactions and have agreed to prepare and file such amendments and supplements to the registration statement as may be necessary to keep the registration statement effective until the earlier of (i) two years after the last day of the calendar month following the month in which this registration statement on Form S-3 becomes effective with respect to shares of common stock issued and shares of common stock underlying warrants issued pursuant to the asset purchase agreement with Plexus or three years after the last day of the calendar month following the month in which this registration statement on Form S-3 becomes effective with respect to the remaining shares, (ii) the date when the selling stockholders may sell all of the shares of common stock under Rule 144 without volume or other restrictions or limits, or (iii) the date on which the selling stockholders have sold all of the shares of common stock.